chunglabmit/phathom/phathom/pipeline/README.md

 the detected blobs from both the moving and fixed stacks.
 * *phathom-find-neighbors*: Match neighboring blobs within a search radius.
+* *phathom-filter-matches*: Filter matches based on re-estimation of affine transform using ransac.

 ## Commands